wasny0ps/Public-Reports/Smart Contract Audits/ChaosChain ERC-8004/README.md

 ## Findings Overview
 # Tech Details
 ## Gas Severity
-### Inefficient Signature Decoding and Validation in `giveFeedback()`
+### Inefficient Signature Decoding in `_decodeFeedbackAuth()`
 **Description**

-The `_decodeFeedbackAuth()` function poorly copies bytes individually in a loop to decode the struct, leading to excessive gas consumption.
+When the `ReputationRegistry` contract gives feedback to AI Agent, first it decodes the feedback with calling `_decodeFeedbackAuth()` from the [`giveFeedback()`](https://sepolia.etherscan.io/address/0xB5048e3ef1DA4E04deB6f7d0423D06F63869e322#code#F1#L113) function for verifying the agent's authentication.
+This called function poorly copies bytes individually in a loop to decode the struct, leading to excessive gas consumption.
 Furthermore, the signature extraction employs assembly when array slicing would suffice, resulting in the unnecessary creation of a new 65-byte array.
-For a function expected to be invoked often, these inefficiencies greatly elevate transaction expenses.
+For a function expected to be called often, these inefficiencies signifacantly increase transaction expenses.

+**Impact**

+Each feedback submission costs approximately 15,000-20,000 more gas than necessary due to inefficient byte operations.
+For a protocol expecting high usage, this translates to significant unnecessary costs for users.
+At 100 gwei gas price, this is ~$5-7 extra per transaction.

 **Code Location**